zhijianli88/mutating-trace-admission-controller/README.md

 [Mutating admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) that injects base64 encoded [OpenCensus span context](https://github.com/census-instrumentation/opencensus-specs/blob/master/trace/Span.md#spancontext) into the `trace.kubernetes.io/context` object annotation.

-## Purpose

-The trace context injected with this mutating controller can be used by Kubernetes components to export traces associated with object lifecycles.
-For more information on this effort, [please refer to the official KEP](https://github.com/kubernetes/enhancements/pull/650).

 ## Quick start

 The structure of this mutating admission controller was informed by the [mutating admission webhook found here](https://github.com/morvencao/kube-mutating-webhook-tutorial).
 The basic idea is as follows: